Asset Publisher

 Summary of Evidence

 For individuals who have primary or metastatic brain tumors who receive magnetic resonance (MR)-guided laser interstitial thermal therapy (LITT), the evidence includes systematic reviews and meta-analyses and several nonrandomized comparative and single-arm studies.
 Relevant outcomes are overall survival (OS),disease-specific survival, symptoms, change in disease status, functional outcomes, quality of life, and treatment-related morbidity.
 Overall survival estimates have ranged from 9.0 to 14.4 months in new or recurrent glioblastoma.
 Among patients with metastatic tumors receiving LITT following prior stereotactic radiosurgery (SRS), OS rates have ranged between 72% to 76% at 6 months and 63% to 65% at 12 months.
-In a more heterogenous population of patients with primary and metastatic brain tumors who received LITT, 12-month OS rates were slightly lower in patients with brain metastases (56.3%) and high-grade glioma(43.0%) than other analyses.
+In a more heterogeneous population of patients with primary and metastatic brain tumors who received LITT, 12-month OS rates were slightly lower in patients with brain metastases (56.3%) and high-grade glioma(43.0%) than other analyses.
 Systematic reviews comparing LITT to open craniotomy with resection or SRS suggest a reduced incidence of adverse events with LITT; however, neurological deficits attributable to LITT-induced thermal damage have been observed despite concurrent magnetic resonance imaging (MRI)guidance.
 Studies are limited by predominantly retrospective designs, small sample sizes, and population heterogeneity, with study subjects varying by performance status, lesion volume and location, extent of prior therapies, and extent of ablation.
 Prospective comparative studies in well-defined and -controlled patient populations are lacking.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 For individuals who have symptomatic cranial radiation necrosis who receive MR-guided LITT, the evidence includes meta-analyses, nonrandomized comparative studies, and a single-arm study.
 Relevant outcomes are OS, disease-specific survival, symptoms, change in disease status, functional outcomes, quality of life, and treatment-related morbidity.
 Studies have reported improved local control and survival outcomes in patients with radiation necrosis compared to those with brain metastases.
 One study comparing LITT to bevacizumab suggested that LITT treatment may be more successful among patients before radiation necrosis lesions become symptomatic.
 One study comparing LITT to craniotomy and one study comparing LITT to medical management did not report significant survival differences between groups.
 Studies are limited by retrospective designs, small sample sizes, population heterogeneity, and unclear relevance, as symptomatic status and steroid-related morbidity were not consistently reported.
 Prospective comparative studies in well-defined and -controlled patient populations are lacking.